Ma7moud-BA/twitch-clone/README.md

 fire a testing event from clerk to test the webhook

 modify the webhook to create,update,delete a user model in the db every time an event is done by clerk

+# QueryString

+A Library used to generate a url with a query string in the search component

+# Zustand

+a state-management library, used to create the store which will take care whether the wrapper component in the sidebar is collapsed or not

+# usehooks-ts

+useMediaQuery is used to know whether we reached the lg breakpoint in the container component that wraps the homepage, to make changes when reaching it it returns a boolean when matching a query provided to it